3scale-archive/xcflushd/README.md

 This requires Docker and GNU Make.

-The command you want to run is:
+The command you want to run for verifying the docker release 1 of v1.2.1 is:

-> make TAG=v1.2.1 DOCKER_REL=1 verify-docker
+> make TAG=1.2.1 DOCKER_REL=1 verify-docker

 You could also specify a particular `KEY_ID` to check against.
 Run `make info` to get information about other variables.